-- For the second half of 2021, all replacements for BAIE's vehicle fleet are based on hybrid or electric vehicles.
-As the vehicle fleet is comprised of vehicles under operating lease agreements for periods of 4 years, the process of replacing the fleet will be completed in 2025. - In the first half of 2023, 6 electric chargers were installed at BAIE's Lisbon facilities, totalling 6 charging units.
+• For the second half of 2021, all replacements for BAIE's vehicle fleet are based on hybrid or electric vehicles.
+As the vehicle fleet is comprised of vehicles under operating lease agreements for periods of 4 years, the process of replacing the fleet will be completed in 2025.